Non-Center Course at Occidental, CA in December

 Rideshare Board

 If you need a ride or can offer a ride, you can sign up on the rideboard link given in your acceptance email.
-Any questions regarding the rideshare process can be directed to: [email protected] .
+Any questions regarding the rideshare process can be directed to: [email protected]

 Public Transportation

-There is no direct public transportation from San Francisco or Oakland or Bay Area that comes all the way to Occidental.
+If you are flying in for the course, Sonoma County airport is the closest (~17 miles).
+San Francisco airport (~75-85 miles) and Oakland airport (~80-90 miles) are also okay.
+Avoid San Jose airport (~105-120 miles).
+There is no direct public transportation from San Francisco/Oakland airports or the Bay Area that comes all the way to Occidental.
 Please use Google Maps to assess different options that may work for you better.
 Options listed below first bring you to Santa Rosa.

 From Santa Rosa to Occidental

-• Take a cab -- this is by far the easiest way to reach Occidental from anywhere in Santa Rosa.
+• Take a cab — this is by far the easiest way to reach Occidental from anywhere in Santa Rosa.
 Santa Rosa Transit Mall and Sonoma County Airport are about ~30 mins to CYO Camp by cab.

-• The Mendocino Transit Authority runs limited buses -- please check the website for latest updates.
+• The Mendocino Transit Authority runs limited buses — please check the website for latest updates.
 From Sonoma County Airport, on route #95 Northbound bus, the driver can be asked to make a stop at Freestone and it is 2 miles from CYO Camp.
-Please call at (669) 280-0442 to arrange pickup from Freestone bus stop.
-This bus only runs once a day.
+This bus only runs once a day (Mon thru Sat).

 From San Francisco city to Santa Rosa

-From SFO Airport or Oakland Airport
+From SFO Airport or Oakland Airport to Santa Rosa

 Here are the options: